plugdata-team/plugdata/Resources/Documentation/ELSE/pack2.md

 arguments:
 - type: anything
-  description: the number of elements defines the number of inlets.
-A float or a symbol will define an initial value
+  description: the number of elements = the number of inlets. <f> or <symbol> — initial value
   default: two floats set to '0'

 inlets: